Biotechnology Summer Academy

 The program is an intensive five-day internship involving a biotechnology-related project.
 Faculty from several departments at Utah State University volunteer their time, talents and labs to teach students and involve them in current research.

 Who should attend?
-High school juniors and seniors interested in bioscience, medicine and engineering.
-An advanced program is available for returning students.
+High school freshman through seniors interested in bioscience, medicine and engineering.

 Where is it held?
 The five-day program is held on the campus of Utah State University in Logan, Utah.